hotdogdevourer/DaSpeak/README.md

 - Only use phonemes listed in the code.
 - If input is invalid, silence is inserted.
 - This is a research-style synthesizer, not production TTS.
+But you can use it for fun!
+- There is a legacy build but i won't get into detail.

 ---